 Our client, age 25, was arrested as he stopped his car late at night in Manhattan Beach to relieve himself in an alley.
-Unluckily, a police car noticed the car’s headlights still on while the car was parked, so he slowed to take a look to make sure all was well.
+A Manhattan Beach police car noticed the car’s headlights still on while the car was parked, so he slowed to take a look to make sure all was well.

 Summary: Manhattan Beach, client ticketed for public urination late at night in an alley, charge of misdemeanor violation of Municipal Code 4.102.010, reduced to infraction for disturbing the peace (Penal Code § 415(2)).

 The officer walked toward our client briskly and ordered our client to stop urinating and to stand where he was.
-The officer then approached our client as if he was a felon committing a further felony and was concerned the client would run away, which would have been stupid with his car parked just feet away.
+The officer approached our client as if he was a felon committing a further felony and was concerned the client would run away, which would have been stupid with his car parked just feet away.

-While the officer did not arrest him, he was quite forceful with our client.
+While the officer did not arrest our client, he was quite forceful with our client.
 He immediately ordered our client to sit down on the curb so that the officer could be sure he would not run away.
-It was a silly request because the client’s car was parked nearby.
 After all, the client was not going to abandon his car to avoid a public urination ticket, which our client believed was just a $20 fine, like a parking ticket.

 An Alley Behind Businesses in Manhattan Beach